Skip to content

 User

-Mateu UI adapter
+Mateu UI adapter (infrastructure/in/ui)

 Application use cases / query services

-Domain / read model / gateways
+Domain / read models / gateways